 A bald spot on scalp is one of the obvious signs of Alopecia – medical term used for hair loss.
 If ignored or left untreated, chances are that the hair loss would become permanent and the chances of regrowth from the affected follicles will decrease drastically.
 Most of the Alopecia types are completely preventable as well as treatable, but only if diagnosed in the initial stages.
 A small pea-sized bare patch can easily grow to the size of a quarter and larger within a few months, if ignored.
-Therefore, a quick reaction is a must as soon as you notice a bald patch on your scalp.
+Therefore, a quick reaction is a must as soon as you notice a bald patch on your scalp and try any best hair loss treatment.

 Here are 5 things you should do if you have bald patches on scalp.